AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 ^2da378

 For spells and other special cases, the damage dice are noted in the relevant feature's description, though it is important to remember that the spellcasting attribute modifier (for example, Intelligence for Arcana) is added to the damage roll of spell attacks, just as Strength would be added to weapon damage rolls.
 Any item bonuses to a creature's spellcasting modifier are also added to spell damage rolls.
-Damage is dealt according to the rules listed in the [Damage and Death](Damage%20and%20Death.md) page.
+Damage is dealt according to the rules listed in the [[Damage and Death|this]] page.

 ### Saving Throws